 Courtesy of Sunny Jain, Founder/Bandleader of Red Baraat

-Specifically, Dr. Washington’s ethnographic research allowed him to borrow several objects that have not been displayed together publicly.
-A few examples are:
+In the role as Curator, Mr. Washington’s ethnographic research and relationship building allowed him to include several objects in the exhibition that have not been displayed before in a museum or publicly.
+A few examples of the exhibition objects include:

 Louis Armstrong’s trumpet and original diary/manuscript